Advertising Expense Deduction

 of coverage or viewers.

-by free, over-the-air television stations unless the process
+over-the-air television stations unless the process protects

-the Commission to reallocate the spectrum and repack the legacy
+Commission to reallocate the spectrum and repack the legacy

 television stations without first developing a coordinated plan